erbro61/Prompt-Engineering/README.md

 ## 🚀 Instant Install (Antigravity Only)
 Copy and paste the text below directly into your Antigravity chat:

-> Hey Antigravity, please clone `https://github.com/CodePatrolOPG/Prompt-Engineering.git` into a new playground.
+> Hey Antigravity, please clone `https://github.com/CodePatrolOPG/Prompt-Engineering.git` into this Workspaces.
 Once it's ready, run the `/learn-prompting` workflow to start my training session!

 ---